Take charge of your heart health in 7 steps

 Follow these seven healthy heart tips to take charge of your heart health and your life:

 - Empower yourself.
 Start thinking and acting proactively.
 Learn about your condition, treatment options and the steps you can take to make your therapy a success.
 Take responsibility for doing all you can to positively affect your health.
-Learn more about your heart disease risk in this quiz — or share it with someone you care about.

 - Choose the right doctor.
 This is one of the most important medical decisions you’ll make.
 Ask friends and medical professionals for recommendations, then check the doctor’s background.
 Follow your intuition.
 Don’t go to a doctor if you have doubts about his or her training, track record or manner.